suhas-srinath/undive/README.md

 ## Citation
-If you find UnDIVE is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
+If you find UnDIVE useful in your research or applications, please consider giving us a star 🌟 and citing it using the following:

 ```bibtex
 @InProceedings{Srinath_2025_WACV,